MolSSI-Education/parallel-programming/_episodes/04-distributed-examples.md

 Instead, MPI-parallelized codes should call `MPI_Abort()` when something goes wrong, as this function will ensure all MPI processes terminate.
 The `MPI_Abort` function takes two arguments: the first is the communicator corresponding to the set of MPI processes to terminate (this should generally be `MPI_COMM_WORLD`), while the second is an error code that will be returned to the environment.

-It is also useful to keep in mind that all MPI functions have a return value.
+It is also useful to keep in mind that most MPI functions have a return value that indicates whether the function completed succesfully.
 If this value is equal to `MPI_SUCCESS`, the function was executed successfully; otherwise, the function call failed.
 By default, MPI functions automatically abort if they encounter an error, so you'll only ever get a return value of `MPI_SUCCESS`.
 If you want to handle MPI errors yourself, you can call `MPI_Errhandler_set(MPI_COMM_WORLD, MPI_ERRORS_RETURN)`; if you do this, you must check the return value of every MPI function and call `MPI_Abort` if it is not equal to `MPI_SUCCESS`.